ned14/outcome/doc/src/content/changelog/_index.md

 The v2.1 branch is expected to be retired end of 2020, with the v2.2 branch becoming the default.
 You can use the future v2.2 branch now using [`better_optimisation`](https://github.com/ned14/outcome/tree/better_optimisation).
-This branch has a number of major changes to Outcome v2.1, see the front page for details.
+This branch has a number of major breaking changes to Outcome v2.1, see the front page for details.
 {{% /notice %}}